 I’ve noticed that she takes a break for a week or so and then starts mating again and building her next nest.

-A female Muscovy can hatch three, sometimes four batches of eggs during the season.
+Like I said above, a female Muscovy can hatch three, sometimes four batches of eggs during the season.
 Imagine each nest has 14 eggs in it… That’s a whole lot of meat that you didn’t do much to raise!

 At around three or four months they are a good size to harvest.
 I’ll harvest the males first making sure to leave one male to every four females (I could never find the exact number for a male to female ratio with Muscovies, but 1:4 seems to work for me).